OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 1
 ### Activity
-Conduct security awareness training customized for software developers and intended to increase the awareness of application security threats and risks, as well as security best practices and secure software design principles.
+Conduct security awareness training for all roles currently involved in the management, development, testing, or auditing of the software.
+The goal is to increase the awareness of application security threats and risks, as well as security best practices and secure software design principles.
 The training may be developed internally or procured externally, and may be delivered in-person or using Computer Based Training (CBT).
 Ideally, training should be delivered in-person to offer participants the benefit of participating in a discussion as a team, rather than receiving one-on-one through a CBT.

-Course content should include a wide range of topics relevant to application security and include conceptual as well as technical information.
-Theoretical portion of the training should consist of secure design principles including Least Privilege, Defense-in-Depth, Fail Secure (Safe), Complete Mediation, Session Management, Open Design, and Psychological Acceptability.
+Course content should include a range of topics relevant to application security and privacy, while remaining accessible to a non-technical audience.
+Suitable concepts are secure design principles including Least Privilege, Defense-in-Depth, Fail Secure (Safe), Complete Mediation, Session Management, Open Design, and Psychological Acceptability.
 Additionally, the training should include references to any organization-wide standards, policies, and procedures defined to improve application security.

-The technical content should include at a minimum the OWASP Top 10 vulnerabilities and most common remediation strategies for each issue.
-Whenever possible, the training should consist of demonstrations of vulnerability exploitation using intentionally weakened applications, such as WebGoat or Juice Shop.
-It may be beneficial to include results of the previous penetration as clear examples of vulnerabilities and implemented remediation strategies as well as asking a penetration tester to assist with developing examples of vulnerability exploitation demonstrations.
+The OWASP Top 10 vulnerabilities should be covered at a high level.

 Training should be considered mandatory for all employees and contractors involved with software development and include an auditable sign-off to demonstrate compliance.
-The training should be updated and delivered annually, to include changes in the organization, technology, and trends.
-Additionally, training participants should be polled to evaluate the quality and relevance of the training, as well as solicit suggestions of other information that may be relevant to their work or environments.
+Training should strive to leverage new and innovative ways of delivery (such as gamifying certain elements) to maximise its effectiveness and combat desensetisation.

 #### Maturity Questions
-##### Have all developers completed security awareness training customized for software development in the last 12 months?
+##### Have all stakeholders completed security awareness training customized for software development in the last 12 months?

 *Answer Options*